spoilerdo/dormans-contoso-ai/README.md

 Simply fill in your cookie and start chatting.

 ## Upcoming Features 🙀
+- Adding Markdown support
+- Improving chat input area and keyboard support (shift+enter)
+- Containing window state when moving it around
+- Purge message history
+- Making it use the VSCode current theme
 - Being able to add files as context of your chat.

 ## Architecture 🧱